BlagojeBlagojevic/Random/main/ESP32.md

 For more info on free RTOS https://www.freertos.org/

 ## GPIO
-In ESP32 near all pin could be changed to be what is desired(UART, I2C, I2S ,ADC).
+In ESP32 near all pin could be changed to be what is desired(UART, I2C, I2S, ADC).
 Inside ESP32 ther is IOMUX and GPIOMUX matrix witch job is to reroute pins internaly (like one giant global multiplexer). https://docs.espressif.com/projects/esp-idf/en/v4.4.1/esp32/api-reference/peripherals/gpio.html

 We use alredy prebuild driver.
 `#include "driver/gpio.h"`
+gpio_num_t is like GPIO_NUM_"NUMBER OF PIN".

 Init of types of pins(INPUT, OUTPUT) is done using function `gpio_set_direction()`.